Environmental Protection Agency (EPA).

 Start Supplemental Information

-On October 14, 2020 (85 FR 65008), EPA published a notice of proposed rulemaking (NPRM) for the Commonwealth of Pennsylvania.
-In the NPRM, EPA proposed approval of Pennsylvania's plan for maintaining the 1997 ozone NAAQS in the State College Area through December 14, 2027, in accordance with CAA section 175A.
-The formal SIP revision was submitted by PADEP on March 10, 2020.
+On February 9, 2021 (86 FR 8729), EPA published a notice of proposed rulemaking (NPRM).
+In the NPRM, EPA proposed approval of Pennsylvania's plan for maintaining the 1997 ozone NAAQS in the Clearfield/Indiana Area through April 20, 2029, in accordance with CAA section 175A.
+The formal SIP revision was submitted by PADEP on February 27, 2020.

 II.
 Summary of SIP Revision and EPA Analysis

-On April 30, 2004 (69 FR 23857, effective June 15, 2004), EPA approved a redesignation request (and maintenance plan) from PADEP for the State College Area.
-In accordance with CAA section 175A(b), at the end of the eighth year after the effective date of the redesignation, the state must also submit a second maintenance plan to ensure ongoing maintenance of the standard for an additional 10 years, and in South Coast Air Quality Management District v.
+On March 19, 2009 (74 FR 11674, effective April 20, 2009), EPA approved a redesignation request (and maintenance plan) from PADEP for the Clearfield/Indiana Area.
+In accordance with CAA section 175A(b), at the end of the eighth year after the effective date of the redesignation, the State must also submit a second maintenance plan to ensure ongoing maintenance of the standard for an additional 10 years, and in South Coast Air Quality Management District v.
 EPA,

 III.
 EPA's Response to Comments Received

-Response 1: EPA does not agree that the plan should be disapproved.
-CAA section 175A(d) mandates that a maintenance plan must contain “such contingency provisions as the Administrator deems necessary to assure that the State will promptly correct any violation of the standard which occurs after the redesignation of the area as an attainment area.” (emphasis added).
+With this statutory background in mind, EPA does not agree that the plan should be disapproved due to PADEP's alleged inability to promulgate a Start Printed Page 24509contingency measure in sufficient time to avert a violation of the NAAQS.
+As noted previously, CAA section 175A(d) mandates that a maintenance plan must contain “such contingency provisions as the Administrator deems necessary to assure that the State will promptly correct any violation of the standard which occurs after the redesignation of the area as an attainment area” (emphasis added).
 The statute therefore does not include any requirement that a maintenance plan's contingency measures prevent a violation of the NAAQS, but rather only that those selected measures be available to address a violation of the NAAQS after it already occurs.
-As referred to in the comment, Pennsylvania also elected to adopt a “warning level response,” which states that PADEP will consider adopting contingency measures if, for two consecutive years, the fourth highest eight-hour ozone concentrations at any monitor in the area are above 84 parts per billion (ppb).
-But this warning level response is not required under the CAA, and therefore we do not agree with the commenter that the plan should be disapproved based on the commenter's allegation that the warning level response's implementation schedule is insufficient.
+Pennsylvania also elected to adopt a “warning level response,” which states that PADEP will consider adopting contingency measures if, for two consecutive years, the fourth highest eight-hour ozone concentrations at any monitor in the area are above 84 parts per billion (ppb).
+But this warning level response is not required under the CAA, and therefore we do not agree with the commenter that the plan should be disapproved based on the commenter's concern over the timeliness of the warning level response implementation.

 IV.
 Final Action

-EPA is approving PADEP's second maintenance plan for the State College Area for the 1997 ozone NAAQS as a revision to the Pennsylvania SIP.
+EPA is approving PADEP's second maintenance plan for the Clearfield/Indiana Area for the 1997 ozone NAAQS as a revision to the Pennsylvania SIP.

 V. Statutory and Executive Order Reviews